There’s nothing quite like exploring a dark and dreary dungeon where every turn could be your last.

 Wally and the Fantastic Predators is a high-speed indie rogue-lite that’s equal parts Legend of Zelda and Sonic the Hedgehog, which seems fitting given the game’s main protagonist is an adorable, sword-wielding fox named Wally.
 The game sees you exploring randomly generated dungeons that introduce new gameplay rules between each floor.

 One floor may remove your ability to see around corners and make it harder to spot enemies while another sees you constantly bombarded with giant Indiana Jones-style boulders.
-A similar design can be found in the game’s weapon and upgrade systems, with players able to unlock a myriad of game-changing abilities, including an upgrade that turns your stamina bar into a projectile-firing ally.
+A similar design can be found in the game’s weapon and upgrade systems: players are able to unlock a myriad of game-changing abilities, including an upgrade that turns your stamina bar into a projectile-firing ally.

 The Binding of Isaac: Rebirth

-The Binding of Isaac is an indie roguelike game that comes from the mind of Super Meat Boy designer Edmund McMillen.
-The game was initially created for a week-long game jam but was later expanded into a full-fledged flash title that would late be improved and rereleased as The Binding of Isaac: Rebirth.
+The Binding of Isaac is an indie roguelike game coming from the mind of Super Meat Boy designer Edmund McMillen.
+The game was initially created for a week-long game jam but was later expanded into a full-fledged flash title that would be improved and rereleased as The Binding of Isaac: Rebirth.

 Loosely inspired by the biblical story of the same name, Rebirth sees players controlling Isaac, a child forced to flee to his house’s basement upon learning his mother has gone insane, believing to have spoken to a religious spirit.
 Although its dark tone and graphic imagery may be too much for some players, the game’s top-down perspective and compact dungeons reminiscent of classic Legend of Zelda titles make it worth checking out.